Serviceware/Dibix/README.md

 Code|Name|Sample use cases
 -|-|-
+[400](https://httpstatuses.com/400)|BadRequest|Client syntax error (malformed request) [401](https://httpstatuses.com/401)|Unauthorized|Either the request is missing credentials or the credentials were not accepted
-[400](https://httpstatuses.com/400)|BadRequest|Client syntax error (malformed request) [403](https://httpstatuses.com/403)|Forbidden|The authorized user is not allowed to access the current resource [404](https://httpstatuses.com/404)|NotFound|Resource with given ID not found, Feature not available/configured [409](https://httpstatuses.com/409)|Conflict|The resource is currently locked by another request (might resolve by retry) [422](https://httpstatuses.com/422)|UnprocessableEntity|The client content was not accepted because of a semantic error (i.E. schema validation)
+[403](https://httpstatuses.com/403)|Forbidden|The authorized user is not allowed to access the current resource [404](https://httpstatuses.com/404)|NotFound|Resource with given ID not found, Feature not available/configured [409](https://httpstatuses.com/409)|Conflict|The resource is currently locked by another request (might resolve by retry) [422](https://httpstatuses.com/422)|UnprocessableEntity|The client content was not accepted because of a semantic error (i.E. schema validation)

 ##### SQL
 ```sql